If you’re purchasing a home, then you’re going to need a down payment.

-Obviously there are some drawbacks to doing so.
+Obviously, there are some drawbacks to doing so.

-A 401(k) loan has a tax advantage over a typical early withdrawal from your 401k without paying it back.
+The 401k loan will be required to be paid back, usually automatically deducted from your paychecks.
+It has a tax advantage over a typical early withdrawal from your 401k without paying it back.

-If you get a loan and promise to repay the amount then you are not charged a penalty tax.
+When you withdraw early, you will be charged a 10% tax penalty.
+If you get a loan and promise to repay the amount, you will not be charged a penalty tax.

-As with any loan, you will be charge interest on the amount borrowed.
+As with any loan, interest accumulates on the amount borrowed.
 However, since it is your money, the interest is paid back to yourself, added to your 401k balance, and not paid to a lender.

 How much can I borrow?

-- $50,000, or
+- $50,000, OR

 - 50% of your 401(k) account balance

-- If account balance is less than $10,000, you can borrow up to $10,000 up to your account balance
+- If the account balance is less than $10,000, you can borrow up to $10,000 up to your account balance

-Pros of Borrowing from your 401k
+Pros and Cons of Borrowing from your 401k

 Avoiding PMI with a 20% down payment

+Let’s say you’re buying a $300,000 home with a $30,000 down payment with a 5% rate for 30 years.
 You will be required to carry private mortgage insurance because you’re putting less than 20% down.
-Your monthly payment will be $1,449.42 including insurance, property taxes, and PMI of $112.50 monthly.
+Your monthly payment will be $1,449.42, including insurance, property taxes, and PMI of $112.50 monthly.

-If you are able to borrow another $30,000 from your 401k account you will have a $60,000 down payment, 20% of purchase price.
-You avoid PMI and have a monthly payment of $1,288.37, a savings of $161.05 per month over 30 years saving you $57,978 over the life of the loan.
+If you can borrow another $30,000 from your 401k account, you will have a $60,000 down payment, 20% of the purchase price.
+You avoid PMI and have a monthly mortgage payment of $1,288.37, a savings of $161.05 per month over 30 years, saving you $57,978 over the life of the loan.

-If you’re like most other first-time home buyers the biggest hurdle to buying a house is the down payment.
+If you’re like most other first-time homebuyers, the biggest hurdle to buying a house is the down payment.

 If you can Pay Back to Loan in Less than a Year

 If you have to use your retirement account for the down payment, it is best to repay the loan as quickly as possible.